Escaping the curse of dimensionality in Bayesian model based clustering: Latent Factor Mixture

-\end{description} Despite its simplicity, the Gibbs sampler can sometimes get stuck in local modes \citep[Chapter 6]{gilks1996}.
-In particular, a key bottleneck is the exploration Step 4.
-Therefore, we adopt the split-merge MCMC procedure proposed by \citet{split_merge}. \citet{split_merge} note that the Gibbs sampler is useful in moving singleton samples between clusters while the split-merge algorithm addresses the problem of making major changes. {Hence,} we randomly switch between Gibbs and split-merge updates of the cluster indicator variables.
-The split-merge algorithm makes smart proposals by performing restricted Gibbs scans which are of the same form as in \eqref{eq:gibbs_eta}.
+This simple Gibbs sampler sometimes gets stuck in local modes; a key bottleneck is the exploration Step 4.
+Therefore, we adopt the split-merge MCMC procedure proposed by \citet{split_merge}; the authors note that the Gibbs sampler is useful in moving singleton samples between clusters while the split-merge algorithm makes major changes.
+Hence, we randomly switch between Gibbs and split-merge updates.
+The split-merge algorithm makes smart proposals by performing restricted Gibbs scans of the same form as in \eqref{eq:gibbs_eta}.

+From the posterior samples of $c_{i}$'s, we compute summaries following \citet{wade2018bayesian}.
+Our point estimate is the partition visited by the MCMC sampler that minimizes the posterior expectation of the Binder loss \citep{binderloss} exploiting the posterior similarity matrix obtained from the different sampled partitions.

+The sampling algorithm can be easily modified for other priors on $\Lambda$ having a conditionally Gaussian representation, with Step 7 modified accordingly.
+For example, we could use horseshoe \citep{carvalho2009handling}, increasing shrinkage priors \citep{bhattacharya2011sparse,legramanti2019bayesian,schiavon}, or the fast factor analysis prior \citep{rovckova2016fast}.
+Similarly, alternative priors for $\{ \pi_h \}$, such as \citet{pitman1997two} or \citet{miller2018}, can be adopted with minor modifications in Steps 4 and 5.